Sistan and Baluchestan province

-Sistan and Baluchestan province (استان سيستان و بلوچستان) (Note: Also romanized as Ostân-e Sistân o Balučestân) is the second largest of the 31 Provinces of Iran, after Kerman province, with an area of 180,726 km^{2}.
+The Sistan and Baluchestan province (استان سيستان و بلوچستان), (Note: Also romanized as Ostân-e Sistân o Balučestân) simply referred to as Sistan-Baluchestan, is the second largest of the 31 provinces of Iran, after Kerman province, with an area of 180,726 km^{2}.
 Its capital is the city of Zahedan.
 The province is in the southeast of the country, bordering Afghanistan and Pakistan.

+The province is mainly populated by the Baloch ethnicity with a small minority of Sistani Persians.
+Unlike the rest of Iran, the majority of the population is Sunni Muslim, and the local culture is heavily influenced by neighboring Pakistan.

+Etymology

-The name of the region was Baluchistan at first.
-Later it became «Baluchistan and Sistan», and today it has become «Sistan and Baluchestan».
+The name of the region was simply Balochistan at first (to refer to Balochistan as a whole), but later became Baluchistan and Sistan before becoming Sistan and Baluchestan.
+Balochistan simply means "land of the Baloch".

 History

+Pre-Islamic era

 In the inscriptions at Behistun and Persepolis, Sistan is mentioned as one of the eastern territories of Darius the Great.
 The name Sistan is derived from Saka (also sometimes Saga, or Sagastan), a Central Asian tribe that had taken control over this area in the year 128 BC.
-During the Arsacid dynasty (248 BC to 224 AD), the province became the seat of Suren-Pahlav Clan.
-From the Sassanid period until the early Islamic period, Sistan flourished considerably.
+During the Arsacid dynasty (248 BC to 224 AD), the province became the seat of Suren-Pahlav clan.
+From the Sassanian period until the early Islamic period, Sistan flourished considerably.

+Post-Islamic era

-During the reign of Ardashir I of Persia, Sistan came under the jurisdiction of the Sassanids, and in 644 AD, the Arab Muslims gained control as the Persian empire was in its final moments of collapsing.
-During the reign of the second Sunni caliph, Omar ibn Al-Khattab, this territory was conquered by the Arabs and an Arab commander was assigned as governor.
-The famous Persian ruler Ya'qub-i Laith Saffari, whose descendants dominated this area for many centuries, later became governor of this province.
-In 916 AD, Baluchestan was ruled by the Daylamids and thereafter the Seljuqids, when it became a part of Kerman.
-Dynasties such as the Saffarids, Samanids, Qaznavids, and Seljuqids, also ruled over this territory.
+During the reign of Ardashir I, Sistan came under the jurisdiction of the Sassanians, and in 644 AD, the Arab Muslims gained control as the Persian empire.
+During the reign of the sahaba and second Sunni caliph, Umar ibn al-Khattab, this territory was conquered by the Arabs and an Arab commander was assigned as governor.
+The famous Persian ruler Ya'qub ibn al-Layth al-Saffar, whose descendants dominated this area for many centuries, later became governor of this province.
+In 916 AD, Balochistan was ruled by the Daylamids and thereafter the Seljuqids, when it became a part of Kerman.
+Dynasties such as the Saffarids, Samanids, Ghaznavids, and Seljuqids, also ruled over this territory.

 In 1508 AD, Shah Ismail I of the Safavid dynasty conquered Sistan.
-After the assassination of Nader Shah in 1747, Sistan and Balochistan became part of the Brahui Khanate of Kalat, which ruled it until 1896.
+After the assassination of Nader Shah in 1747, Sistan-Baluchestan became part of the Brahui Khanate of Kalat, which ruled it until 1896.
 Afterwards, it became part of Qajar Iran.